spacescale/scoutd/README.md

 no safe place to perform minimal boot initialization before the workload starts.
 `scoutd` fills that gap with a tiny static binary designed for dense microVM workloads.

-## Why Zig

-`scoutd` runs inside every guest, so its footprint matters.
-Zig is a strong fit for this kind of software because it gives us:

-- a very small static binary
-- direct control over Linux syscalls
-- no runtime garbage collector
-- deterministic startup behavior
-- explicit memory management in early boot code
-  This is the kind of software where small, boring, and predictable wins.

 ## What scoutd is responsible for